kainpathoscrow/CarCatalog/readme.md

     "createdAt": 1586061362023
 }
 ```
-Model/color value should be contained in the corresponding list (see above).
+Model/color value should be one of the values in the models/colors list (see above).
 Manufacture year should be between 1885 and (current year + 5 year).

 #### Read